athack-ctf/chall2026-chunk-you-very-much/README.md

 # @HACK 2026: Chunk You Very Much

 > A deliberately vulnerable web challenge that explores HTTP parsing mismatches and trust boundaries between frontend and backend servers.
-Thisc challenge depends on HTTP request smuggling.
+This challenge depends on HTTP request smuggling.

 ## Challenge Type